 Occasional cramping and pelvic discomfort is a normal part of a woman’s life, but when pelvic pain is severe or persists over time, seeing a specialist is the right course of action.
-The board-certified team of gynecologists at Antheia Gynecology has helped many women in East Windsor and Freehold, New Jersey, find answers and solutions for pelvic pain.
+The board-certified team of gynecologists at Antheia Gynecology has helped many women in East Windsor, New Jersey, find answers and solutions for pelvic pain.
 Booking an appointment takes just moments online or you can call the office.

 Pelvic pain is discomfort that originates from your reproductive organs or the area of your abdomen beneath your belly button.
 Most women first encounter pelvic pain during their period, when cramping can lead to discomfort.

 Mild to moderate menstrual cramping is usually not a cause for concern.
 You can relieve cramping by taking an over-the-counter pain medication.
 Sometimes even taking a walk or a hot bath can be enough to lessen cramping.

 Pelvic pain that brings significant discomfort or occurs when you are not having your period could be a sign of a serious medical condition.
 A diagnostic exam at Antheia Gynecology can help you find answers, and begin exploring treatment options.

 Many different things can cause pelvic pain.
 Some of the more common causes include:

 The first step in finding relief is determining the cause of your pelvic discomfort.